Paibull/GrowtopiaProxy/README.md

 - [x] Slash command  (/dd amount) : Drops the amount of Diamond Locks.
 - [x] Slash command  (/bd amount) : Drops the amount of Blue Gem Locks.
 - [x] Slash command  (/daw) : Drops your all locks.
-- [x] Slash command  (/warp name) : Warps to the chozen world.
-- [x] Slash command   (/back) : Warps to the last world.
-- [x] Slash command   (/setsave name) : Set the save world.
-- [x] Slash command   (/save) : Warps to the save world.
-- [x] Slash command   (/relog) : Leaves and joins to the same world.

 ## Anti Lag:
 - [x] Slash command  (/hideclothes) : Hides the clothes of everyone and removes the effects.

 ## Extra
 - [x] Fast system :       Removes delay in GamePackets.
 - [x] Roulette Verifier : Shows if the roulette shows the real log.
 - [x] Custom Design :     Changes all of the dialog colors of the game.

 ---